Akhilkarrothu/TicketBooking/README.md

-# Walmart Coding Challenge - seating arrangement
+# Coding Challenge - seating arrangement

 This program implements an algorithm for assigning seats within a movie theatre based on the reservation requests.
 The program makes sure that the seats are allocated in such a